Score-Inc/AnimeGamePatch/README.md

 ### FOR ROOT USERS
 If you have no internet after run mitmproxy with script\
-Just enter this command and paste to termux
+Just copy this command and paste to termux
 ```bash
 su -c settings put global http_proxy :0
 ```